LLunderen/yolov4-dota/README.md

 # workflow:
 - ## download darknet
-  - build darknet
+  - [x] build darknet
-    - make a segment about changing the correct file to enable different features
+    - [ ] make a segment about changing the correct file to enable different features
 - ## wget data
-  - dataset from google drive (https://drive.google.com/file/d/1f5riyMndim_yFMy63Nqn6IdwCOW6eK2j/view?usp=sharing)
+  - [x] dataset from google drive (https://drive.google.com/file/d/1f5riyMndim_yFMy63Nqn6IdwCOW6eK2j/view?usp=sharing)
-  - weights + configs + obj.data + obj.names (classes)
+  - [x] weights + configs + obj.data + obj.names (classes)

 - ## train model
-  - maybe define parameters so it is easy to change between the different configs and setups. (if additional features are enabled then make sure the cfg and so on is correct)
+  - [x] maybe define parameters so it is easy to change between the different configs and setups. (if additional features are enabled then make sure the cfg and so on is correct)
-- ## show precision of model
+- [x] show precision of model
   - detector map EZ
-- ## show some results
+- [ ] show some results
+  - [x] show predictions
+  - [ ] show a collection of predictions
-  - take some test images and show their resulst (can we rename the output to avoid overriding "predicions.jpg") (gid Alexey var lige så god til sit eget repo som han er til at svare comments https://github.com/pjreddie/darknet/issues/723#issuecomment-383332978)
+  - [ ] take some test images and show their resulst (can we rename the output to avoid overriding "predicions.jpg") (gid Alexey var lige så god til sit eget repo som han er til at svare comments https://github.com/pjreddie/darknet/issues/723#issuecomment-383332978)
     - show multiple at once (2-5?)